Invariant Gibbs dynamics for two-dimensional fractional wave equations in negative Sobolev spaces: Introduction

-\begin{remark}\rm The proof of Theorem \ref{THM:GWP} is a combination of an almost sure local well-posedness theory and a globalisation argument which goes back to Bourgain, see \cite{Bou-CMP94, Bou-CMP96}.
-The almost sure local well-posedness is precisely the content of Proposition \ref{LWP-Str} in Section \ref{sec:LWP}.
-The extension of solutions from local to global in time follows by the invariant measure argument of \cite{Bou-CMP94, Bou-CMP96}.
-Briefly, it follows by an approximation argument which uses the fact that Proposition \ref{LWP-Str} remains valid for the truncated problem \eqref{WNLW2-trun} with uniform bounds in $N$, and the invariance of the truncated Gibbs measure defined by $\Pkn:=Z_N^{-1}R_N(u)\,d\mu_\al$.
-Let us also mention that $\Pk$ is invariant under the dynamics of \eqref{WNLW2}.
-We refer to \cite{ROT} for a general result for the NLW on compact Riemann manifolds without boundary. \end{remark} \begin{remark}\rm In \cite{OT2018}, Oh and Thomann consider the defocusing nonlinear wave equation, namely \eqref{NLW} with $\al=1$, construct the Gibbs measures, and prove an almost sure global well-posedness theory exploiting the first order expansion related to that equation.
-In our case the main difference is represented by the fact that the fNLW is only $\al$-smoothing, as clear from \eqref{duha-oper}, while the wave equation is 1-smoothing.
-Moreover, the regularity of the stochastic objects $:\! z^{\l} \!:$, $\l\in\{0,\dots, 2m+1\}$ (coming from \eqref{herm-bin}, see also the proof of Theorem \ref{THM:GWP} in Section \ref{sec:LWP}) is of order $-\l(1-\al)-\eps$, $\eps>0$, which is responsible for the restriction on $\al$, or equivalently on the nonlinearity $u^{2m+1}$ we can handle.
+\begin{remark}\rm In \cite{OT2018}, Oh and Thomann consider the Wick ordered defocusing nonlinear wave equation with odd power nonlinearity, namely \eqref{NLW} with $\al=1$, construct the Gibbs measures, and prove an almost sure global well-posedness theory exploiting the first order expansion.
+The main challenge in our case compared to \cite{OT2018} is represented by the fact that the fNLW is only $\al$-smoothing, as clear from \eqref{duha-oper}, while the wave equation is 1-smoothing.
+Furthermore, the regularity of the stochastic objects $:\! z^{\l} \!:$, $\l\in\{0,\dots, 2m+1\}$ is of order $-\l(1-\al)-\eps$, $\eps>0$ (see Proposition \ref{PROP:sto1}) in our case.
+It is this regularity that is responsible for the restriction on $\al$ in Theorem \ref{THM:GWP} or, equivalently, on the degree of the nonlinearity $u^{2m+1}$ that we can handle.
 In \cite{OT2018}, the stochastic objects have regularity $-\eps$ for any $m$, which in turn does not imply any restriction of the nonlinearity. \end{remark}